ssynhtn/wave-view/README.md

 # Usage
 Well, I personal recommend that you clone the project and import the library module so that you can freely modify it as you wish

-However if you could use the gradle dependency as well
+However you could use the gradle dependency as well

 In your root build.gradle, add these